 Getting personal with your customers is about more than “Dear NAME” at the beginning of an email.
 Everyone important in their life knows their name.
 They also know what your customer likes, what their lifestyle is and what they need to be happy.
 These people are a trusted part of your customer’s inner circle and their everyday life.
 This is what your business needs to be to your customer.

-Content marketing isn’t just about promoting your products or services.
+Content marketing for small business isn’t just about promoting your products or services.
 It’s about establishing your brand as a trusted source of valuable information while giving your customer a strong sense of familiarity.
 They need to feel you have a genuine interest in their happiness and well being.
 It’s about building a relationship and just like any other relationship, it starts with getting to know each other.

 How you present yourself or your business is a crucial first step in building customer relationships.
 The “About Us” page is one of the most visited pages on a website and the perfect place to tell your story.
 Unfortunately, producing effective and quality content for this page often falls to the bottom of the priority list.